nihal1907010/Shopiround/README.md

-## ShopiRound An mobile application to find product in nearby shops
+## ShopiRound: An Android application to find products nearby

-This repository contains an application that is design to facilitate Mobile website: https://shopiround100-001-site1.btempurl.com/
+Mobile website: https://shopiround100-001-site1.btempurl.com/

 Link to Android repo: https://github.com/nihal1907010/Shopiround_Android

+# Usage of the application
+- ShopiRound allows users to quickly search for specific products in nearby retail shops
+- ShopiRound provides users with detailed maps and route guidance, directing them to the selected shop with step-by-step navigation, ensuring a hassle-free shopping experience.
+- ShopiRound facilitates real-time chat between users and shopkeepers, enabling users to inquire about products, negotiate prices, and confirm availability directly.
+- For shopkeepers, ShopiRound serves as a valuable marketing tool by increasing the visibility of their shop and products to local consumers, potentially boosting sales and customer engagement.

+# Requirment
+User has to have an andorid device to an android emulator with GPS support.

 # Installation

-We can download or take the application file of the project to our andoird device and install it like any other android application.
+1. Clone the repository.
+2. Open the respective Android projects in Android Studio.
+3. Build and run the app on your device or emulator.

+or
+You can directly find the executable file(app) in the apk folder.
+Download and Install it directly to your android mobile phone.

 # User manual

 ## Home page
-It shows random products,
+It shows random products with their shop dictance from user.